-A high marketing spend is typically required (recommended minimum of 200 000 RMB in ad spend) which will also need to be detailed.
+Tencent team recommended a minimum of 200 000 RMB in ad spend which will also need to be detailed.
 This includes moments ads & display ads.

-Judging from WeChat’s behavior, it seems the platform is seeking to be selective with handing out applications to companies that are more likely to invest in innovation in the development of their campaigns, as well as promoting their WeChat presence in other areas.
-Wechat is a hub of innovation so presenting a strategy to them that demonstrates this is beneficial.
+It seems the platform is seeking to be selective when handing out applications to companies.
+For instance, companies that are more likely to invest in innovation have more chances to succeed.
+WeChat is a hub of innovation, therefore presenting a strategy that demonstrates this is beneficial.

-In terms of accounts directly authorized by WeChat the company favors larger companies who are perceived to have the marketing resources that would promote WeChat as a safe and trustworthy platform, so bear that in mind when making your application.
-After your account is approved, WeChat will send your WeChat id and password, which you will need to log-in on admin WeChat platform
+Similarly, in terms of accounts directly authorized by WeChat, larger companies are favored.
+Why?
+Because they are believed to have the marketing resources to promote WeChat as a safe and trustworthy platform.
+Bear that in mind when applying.
+After your account is approved, WeChat will send your WeChat ID and password, which you will need to log in on the admin WeChat platform

-You can also check the progress of your application using your email address and application number here.
+Meanwhile, you can check the progress of your application using your email address and application number here.

 Alternatively, try to contact a WeChat representative for your country (a quick google search should pull them up!)